Faustrazor/Not-All-Thinking-Tokens/README.md

-# Not All Tokens Are What You Need in Thinking
+# Not All Tokens Are What You Need In Thinking

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.10+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/release/python-380/)

-Official implementation of the paper "Not All Tokens Are What You Need in Thinking"
+Official implementation of the paper "Not All Tokens Are What You Need In Thinking"

 ![image](process.png)